amzn/style-dictionary/README.md

 Take a look at the documentation for the example code.

-## Style Properties
+## Design tokens

-A style property is an attribute to describe something visually.
+A design token is an attribute to describe something visually.
 It is atomic (it cannot be broken down further).
 Style properties have a name, a value, and optional attributes or metadata.
-The name of a property can be anything, but we have a proposed naming structure that works really well in the next section.
+The name of a token can be anything, but we have a proposed naming structure that works really well in the next section.

 ### Category/Type/Item Structure

 While not exactly necessary, we feel this classification structure of style properties makes the most sense semantically.
-Style properties can be organized into a hierarchical tree structure with the top level, category, defining the primitive nature of the property.
-For example, we have the color category and every property underneath is always a color.
+Style properties can be organized into a hierarchical tree structure with the top level, category, defining the primitive nature of the token.
+For example, we have the color category and every token underneath is always a color.
 As you proceed down the tree to type, item, sub-item, and state, you get more specific about what that color is.
 Is it a background color, a text color, or a border color?
 What kind of text color is it?
 You get the point.
-Now you can structure your property json files like simple objects:
+Now you can structure your token json files like simple objects:

 ```
 {